kerlannXmr/EasyMonerod/README.md

 ### 🪟 Windows (WSL) :
 WSL Ubuntu in widows 10/11:

+-🔺 Make sure virtualization is enabled in bios: Tape in powershell Administrator :

+` Get-ComputerInfo -Property "HyperV*" ` = True ✅

 -🔹 Go to Microsoft Store, then in search type Ubuntu, click on Ubuntu 24LTS.

 Other: